postsharp/Metalama.Documentation/content/conceptual/validation/validation.md

 * **Immediate feedback**.
 Developers don't need to wait for the CI build to complete.
 Feedback is given within seconds.
 * **Smoother code reviews**.
 Petty rule violations are automatically detected so that code reviews can focus on flows and concepts.
 * **Better team alignment**.
 Automated code validation encourages the team to respect consistent patterns and practices.
 * **Lower complexity**.
-The resulting codebase is simpler for everyone when the whole team follows consistent patterns and practices.
+The resulting codebase is simpler when everyone on the team follows consistent patterns and practices.
 * **Reduced architecture erosion**.
 The gap between the initial architecture and its implementation in source code stays smaller.

 ## Aspects or Fabrics